-Medicare is a federal health insurance program for people of age 65 and older, certain disabled people under age 65 and people of any age with End-Stage Renal Disease (ESRD).
-The benefits for Original Medicare are administered through the Centers of Medicare and Medicaid Services (CMS).
+Medicare is a federal health insurance program for people 65 years of age or older, certain disabled people under 65 and people of any age with End-Stage Renal Disease (ESRD).
+The benefits for Original Medicare are administer through the Centers for Medicare and Medicaid Services (CMS).

-Original Medicare is divided into various parts and it is important to understand how these parts fit together to provide you coverage.
+Original Medicare is divided into several parts and it is important to understand how these parts fit together to provide coverage for you.

 Medicare Part A – Hospital Insurance

-Medicare Part A benefits for most people at age 65 cost $0.
-This premium has been pre-funded by you or your spouse working and paying taxes for 10 years (40 quarters).
-If you don’t automatically qualify for premium-free coverage you can still apply for it, however you will have to pay a premium for the benefits
+Medicare Part A benefits for most people at age 65 cost $0 per month.
+This premium has been pre-funded by you or your spouse working and paying Medicare taxes for 10 years (40 quarters).
+If you don’t automatically qualify for premium-free coverage you can still apply for it, however you will have to pay a premium for the benefits.

 Medicare Part B – Medical Insurance

-Medicare Part B is your outpatient medical coverage.
-Without it you would be uninsured for services like a doctor visit, out-patient surgery, lab work and other preventive services.
+Medicare Part B is your outpatient Medicare coverage.
+Without it, you would be uninsured for services like a doctor visit, out-patient surgery, lab work and other preventive services.